RUSRUSHB/OneHotkey/README_EN.md

 | `\do` | $\mathbb{X}$ | `\double` |
 | `\fr` | $\mathfrak{X}$ | `\fraktur` |

+- For these mappings, your input should be like `\sc X `.

+## Recommendations

+- Learn more about the math input from this document: [UTN28-PlainTextMath-v3.pdf](https://www.unicode.org/notes/tn28/UTN28-PlainTextMath-v3.pdf).
+Page 39~47 is useful.
+- Input Unicode characters directly: <https://github.com/gtj1/symbol_assist>
+- Intuitive Vim-like text cursor control: <https://github.com/RUSRUSHB/AutoTextCursor>

 ## Code Editing Guide

+For editting the mapping, please: Edit `symbol_assist.ahk`, compile it with converter such as `Ahk2Exe` , and run the compiled `.exe` file.
+You are recommended to learn more about `AutoHotKey` from its [website](https://www.autohotkey.com).

 The code of `symbol_assist_OneNote.ahk` is very easy to understand, even if you have not learnt about `AutoHotKey`.
 For newcomers, the explanation of the code is as follows: